 With the sun high in the sky and your feet back on the ground, breakfast time is officially here.
 The Getaway Cafe is a short drive away and full of mouthwatering dishes such as coconut-crusted French toast.
 Piled high with three thick slices of coconut-crusted sourdough and fresh bananas—all drizzled in a rich, house-made coconut cream sauce—this dish is a total showstopper.
-For a more savory route, opt for the veggie eggs Benedict featuring fresh produce, creamy avocado, delicate poached eggs, and silky hollandaise sauce over a soft English muffin.
+For a more savory route, opt for the veggie eggs Benedict featuring fresh produce, creamy avocado, delicately poached eggs, and silky hollandaise sauce over a soft English muffin.

-Drive one mile farther to return to SUP Tahoe so you can switch out the paddleboards for kayaks and embark on an entirely new adventure.
+After a satiating breakfast, hop back on Highway 50 and drive toward the state line to return to SUP Tahoe so you can switch out the paddleboards for kayaks and embark on an entirely new adventure to enjoy all of South Lake Tahoe’s activities.
 Starting just east of Camp Richardson at Pope Beach, kayak westward along the shores to experience a portion of the Lake Tahoe Water Trail, which extends around the entirety of the largest alpine lake in America.
 Paddle for roughly 1.5 miles to Cove East for an easy 3-mile round-trip trek, or go for the 10-mile excursion and paddle all the way to the state line and back.

 The calm waters are a welcoming outdoor escape, serving as a respite from the stresses of everyday life.
-A refreshing paddle around the southern rim of the lake inspires further adventures; indeed, the 72 miles of the Lake Tahoe Water Trail can easily be broken up into a seven-day expedition—a future experience that you will undoubtedly want to plan.
+A refreshing paddle around the South Tahoe rim of the lake inspires further adventures; indeed, the 72 miles of the Lake Tahoe Water Trail can easily be broken up into a seven-day expedition—a future experience that you will undoubtedly want to plan.

 After spending a perfect morning on the lake and dreaming of trips to come, a bit of rest is in order.
-Swing by SUP Tahoe to return the kayaks, and then head back to the hotel for some down time before the excitement continues.
+Swing by SUP Tahoe to return the kayaks, and then head back to the hotel for some downtime before the excitement continues.
 Sink back into the comfort of the lobby couches, pamper yourself with Malin & Goetz bath products, go for a relaxing dip in the pool, and play a round or two of cornhole as the hot sun drifts into cooler temperatures.